- Manage debt, improve credit, and adopt suitable budgeting strategies like the 50/30/20 rule.

 Budgeting apps and software help users efficiently map their spending habits and manage their finances more efficiently.

-These apps often come with built-in calculators which allow users to input variables like monthly after tax income (net income), expenses, savings rate, etc., to gain insight into how these variables affect their overall budget plan; this feature also helps identify potential areas of improvement that could save money over time.
+These money management apps often come with built-in calculators which allow users to input variables like monthly after tax income (net income), expenses, savings rate, etc., to gain insight into how these variables affect their overall budget plan; this feature also helps identify potential areas of improvement that could save money over time.

 There are several popular budgeting apps available for your phone.
 Below are a few fan favorites featured in the above video: